 Drought is a major influence on all water sources.
 When precipitation becomes sparse, surface water and groundwater conservation remain crucial in meeting water demands.
 Provided below is a link to the U.S. Drought Monitor for Texas, a useful tool for tracking state and local drought conditions week-to-week.

-Current Status of Panola County: Abnormally to Moderate Dry
+Current Status of Panola County: Moderate

 The U.S. Drought Monitor is produced through a partnership between the National Drought Mitigation Center at the University of Nebraska-Lincoln, the United States Department of Agriculture, and the National Oceanic and Atmospheric Administration.